kreuzwerker/terraform-provider-docker/docs/v3_v4_migration.md

 Bump of minimum terraform version to `1.1.5` or newer.
 This is done as part of introducing the new `terraform-plugin-framework` to develop this provider.

+## `docker_container`

+Reworked handling of stopped containers: If a container is stopped (or exists for some other reason), Terraform now correctly shows a change on `plan` and restarts the container on `apply`.
+To trigger the change, the `must_run` attribute is exploited. `must_run` defaults to `true` and when a container is in a not running state, the provider sets `must_run` to `false` to trigger a state change.
+This fixes the cases where a stopped container gets deleted during a `plan`

 ## `docker_network`

 Removed attributes: